wdawson/okta.github.io/_source/_code/dotnet/jwt-validation.md

 A common practice is to send one of these tokens in the `Bearer` header of future requests, to authorize the request for that user.
 Your server must then validate the token to make sure it's authentic and hasn't expired.

+> Note: This guide is specific to the .NET environment.
+If you need general information, please see [Working With OAuth 2.0 Tokens](/authentication-guide/tokens/).

 ## Who should use this guide

 You **don't** need to validate tokens manually if: